 Born in 2004 thanks to the collaboration of the Regional Government of Andalusia and Daniel Barenboim, the Academy of Orchestral Studies is one of the first projects of the Barenboim-Said Foundation.
 The main objectives of the Academy are to create a tradition of musical excellence and to train young musicians to access professional orchestras.
 The Academy is based in Seville, Spain, establishing a strong collaboration with the local music conservatories and institutions.

-International soloists from some of the main European orchestras make up the Academy’s teaching staff, where the following instruments are taught: violin, viola, cello, double bass, flute/piccolo, oboe, clarinet, bassoon, horn and percussion.
-Starting on 2020/21 piano has been also included.
+International soloists from some of the main European orchestras make up the Academy’s teaching staff, where the following instruments are taught: violin, viola, cello, flute, oboe, clarinet, bassoon, horn, trumpet, piano and percussion.
 The Academy’s lessons take place during the weekends in order not to interfere with the conservatories’ schedules.

 All students must pass an annual audition in order to access the Academy of Orchestral Studies.
 Once they are enrolled in the Academy, all musicians receive individual instrument lessons, which are complemented with additional activities, such as masterclasses, chamber music lessons and orchestral workshops and concerts.
 Students are encouraged to create chamber music ensembles, with the support of their teachers, enabling them to perform in different local venues.